Calculus 1 - Full College Course

 • The average value of a function can be defined as the limit of the sample average as the number of sample points approaches infinity.

-• As the number of sample points increases infinitely, delta x approaches zero, allowing the limit to be expressed as the sum of FX II times delta x divided by b minus a.
+• As the number of sample points increases, delta x approaches zero, allowing the limit to be expressed as the sum of FX II times delta x divided by b minus a.

-• An example calculation is demonstrated for the function g of x equals one over one minus 5x on the interval from two to five, resulting in an average value of approximately -0.0654.
+• For the function g of x equals one over one minus 5x on the interval from two to five, the average value of G is approximately -0.0654.

-• The mean value theorem for integrals asserts that for any continuous function on an interval from a to b, there exists a number c between a and b where f of c equals its average value.
+• The mean value theorem for integrals states that for any continuous function on an interval from a to b, there exists a number c between a and b where f of c equals the average value of f.

 Channel avatarChannel avatarChannel avatarChannel avatarChannel avatar